AyoyimikaAjibade/credit-card-approval-prediction/README.md

 │   ├── confusion_matrix.png                      <- confusion matrix image used in the README.
 │   ├── gif_streamlit.gif                         <- gif file used in the README.
 │   ├── heatmap.png                               <- heatmap image used in the README.
-│   ├── Credit_card_approval_banner.png           <- banner image used in the README.
+│   ├── credit-card-application-banner.png        <- banner image used in the README.
 │   ├── environment.yml                           <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                                   <- ROC image used in the README.
+│   ├── Roc_curve.svg                             <- ROC illustration used in the notebook to explain recall metrics.
 │
 ├── datasets
 │   ├── application_record.csv                    <- the dataset with profile information (without the target variable).